Skip to Main Content

 What the Kitchen Garden and the Sea Provide

-West Cork has, over the past two decades, developed one of Ireland's most coherent food-production identities.
+West Cork has developed a strong food-production identity.
 The combination of a mild Atlantic climate, small-scale artisan farming, and proximity to some of the country's richest fishing grounds has produced a local larder that serious restaurants in the region can draw on with specificity rather than generality.
 Adrift sits squarely inside that tradition.
 The kitchen is supplied by the hotel's own organic kitchen garden, and the coastal position translates directly onto the plate: Galley Head lobster appears on the menu, sourced from waters a short distance up the coast.

 Comparable approaches appear at restaurants like dede in Baltimore and Chestnut in Ballydehob, where West Cork's ingredient supply is similarly the starting point rather than the finishing touch.
 Across the country, the same philosophy underpins Aniar in Galway, which holds a Michelin star for its terroir-driven approach to Connacht produce.
 Adrift sits in a broader Irish movement that takes regional specificity seriously, placing it in a different competitive register than hotel restaurants that treat local sourcing as an afterthought.